 How permanent are the effects?

 All papules removed by the treatments are gone permanently, and will not redevelop.
 However, new papules may form after enough time has passed.
-Make sure any new papules are treated quickly to reduce treatment time and recovery.
+Make sure any new papules are taken care of quickly to reduce treatment time and recovery.